 Believe me – we get it, after all, we spent half of 2020 converting our own Sprinter camper van into a luxury vehicle for cross-country road trips as well as traveling around closer to home in California, Oregon, and the Pacific Northwest of the US.

-This post’s for you if you’re planning a US road trip or vacation and like the idea of sleeping in a camper van rather than getting hotel rooms or vacation rentals – and the idea of renting a larger RV or motorhome doesn’t appeal quite as much as a camper van.
+This post is for you if you’re planning a US road trip or vacation such as a California road trip, and like the idea of sleeping in a luxury (or spartan) camper van rather than getting hotel rooms or vacation rentals.

-Also, if you’re thinking about buying a campervan to vacation in or even live van life full time, then a camper van rental is a great idea to give you a taste for it and work out what type of camper van is best for you, including the layout, style and key camper van features, such as whether or not you need a bathroom in your van.
+Also, if you’re thinking about buying a campervan to vacation in or even live van life full time, then a camper van rental is a great idea to give you a taste for it.

 Camper Van Rental Companies

 - Outdoorsy & RVShare – The widest range of road trip vans and Locations

 - Vancraft – Sprinter van camper rentals

 - Mercedes Sprinter RV Rentals – Luxury Sprinters rentals